-- Advance Energy Addition, Promote Affordability, and Unleash Energy Innovation: We support "all of the above" policies for reliable sources of energy addition.
+- Promote Energy Affordability and Unleash Energy Innovation: We support "all of the above" policies for reliable sources of energy addition.
 As we work to increase new energy supplies, we must also use power efficiently and avoid energy waste.
 This is where ENERGY STAR comes in.
 The public-private partnership enables cost savings, enhances profitability, and alleviates strain on the electricity grid so it can support a greater number of energy users.
 Since 1992, the program has helped families and businesses save nearly \$200 billion in utility bills, with \$14 billion in cost savings in 2024 alone.
 The top performing buildings with ENERGY STAR certifications use 35% less energy on average than similar buildings and those energy savings bring reduced costs of operations for our members and greater affordability for their customers.
 Domestic and overseas investors and tenants seek out the ENERGY STAR "brand."
-It denotes buildings that are among the best operated and maintained in the world and helps bring investment capital to our shores. - Streamline Undue Regulatory Burdens on American Energy: ENERGY STAR Portfolio Manager is a key platform to support DOE's work with state and local partners.
+It denotes buildings that are among the best operated and maintained in the world and helps bring investment capital to our shores. - Minimize Regulatory Burdens: ENERGY STAR Portfolio Manager is a key platform to achieve cooperative federalism with state and local governments.
 This energy usage "benchmarking" tool has become the critical national standard used by owners and developers to identify opportunities for energy saving investments and innovations in their assets.
 Portfolio Manager is also necessary to reduce the real estate industry's regulatory burdens.
 Our members must work with city and state officials to meet building codes and performance standards that vary widely across the nation.
 In most cases, our industry has supported Portfolio Manager as the accepted and logical tool to avoid regulatory chaos with the "patchwork" of local requirements for measuring and managing building energy use, which supports energy demand management and growth. - Strengthen Grid Reliability and Security: Buildings and factories must operate at heightened levels of efficiency and dynamic management of peak demand to save electricity and place less strain on the grid.
 In 2024, ENERGY STAR helped commercial buildings and industrial plants avoid 230 billion kWh of electricity waste or about 92% of the electricity consumed in the state of Florida for an entire year.
 Electricity savings, supported by ENERGY STAR, free up existing power generation and supply.
-Building efficiency promoted by ENERGY STAR, in combination with new American made energy of all types, are the policies our nations needs to meet massive demands for power and lead the world in AI innovation.
+Building efficiency promoted by ENERGY STAR, in combination with new American made energy of all types, are the policies our nation's needs to meet massive demands for power and lead the world in Al innovation.

-ENERGY STAR drives DOE's mission forward without heavy-handed federal regulations.
+To this day, ENERGY STAR for buildings as administered by both EPA and DOE remains true to Congress's vision to create a landmark energy-efficiency program unencumbered by heavy-handed federal regulations.
 Bipartisan laws (see attachment) enacted by Congress in 1990, 2005, and 2015 calling for non-regulatory, voluntary strategies for energy conservation and end-use efficiency - developed with industry support - have provided the foundation stretching back decades upon which the ENERGY STAR program is built.

 Our industry is proud of the public-private partnerships we have forged with ENERGY STAR over many years.
-We look forward to working with DOE under your stewardship to achieve the Trump Administration's "all of the above" plan to propel America's energy dominance, independence, competitiveness, and profitability.
+We look forward to continue working with Congress and the agencies on "all of the above" policies to propel America's energy independence, competitiveness, and profitability.